PFGimenez/PFGimenez.github.io/_pages/cv.md

 - [Superviz](https://files.inria.fr/superviz/), on supervision for security
 - [REV](https://rev.s3.eurecom.fr/), on vulnerability identification and exploitation

-I am the Inria’s PI (principal investigator) of the [SecGen](https://files.inria.fr/secgen) associated team with CISPA.
+I am the Inria’s PI (principal investigator) of the [SecGen](https://files.inria.fr/secgen) associate team with CISPA.
 This project is dedicated to synthetic data generation for intrusion detection systems.

 ### Doctoral advisor
 I am currently co-supervising 5 PhD students: